-Do you find yourself spending more time than you’d like reviewing and approving employee expenses?
+Do you find yourself spending more time than you’d like reviewing and approving employee business travel expenses?
 You’re not alone.
 Travel and entertainment (T&E) expense policies are often too vague or confusing, leaving employees struggling to know how to claim expenditures.
 Sometimes an organization will completely lack a policy, or it will be out of date.
 This leads to duplicate claims, questionable expenditures and occasional fraud, not to mention the ridiculous amount of time your finance team is spending on reconciling all the details.

 An expense report policy needs to cover a broad range of possibilities, but still be concise, direct, and easy to find.
 This can be challenging for many companies, which is why so many travel and expense policies leave much to be desired.

 Get started by downloading our expense policy template

 You know the basics of what to cover (business travel, corporate cards, personal issues and administrative guidelines), but what about the nitty-gritty?
 Business travel and entertainment expenses are not always straightforward, and it’s important to cover possible scenarios or questions that may come up.
 Here are a few examples from our popular expense policy template to get you started.

 What your company expects in order to process reimbursement

 Before, during and after any type of business travel expense, employees need to know exactly what is needed to get reimbursement.
 Receipts are obviously a must, but what about other items, such as attaching the expense to a job number or client code?
 Or does there need to be a list of who was present at a meal or a deeper explanation for what the expense was for?
 These expectations must be clearly articulated in your policy.